-Congress Continues Aggressive Efforts to Crack Down on Drunk-Driving Offenders
+Congress Cracking Down on Drunk-Driving Offenders

 Every day Congressional legislatives and authorities across the country are finding new ways to crack down on drunk driving.
 A recent bill would have allocated funds for a government-research project aimed at working with auto manufacturers to install a type of alcohol detection device inside future vehicles was recently on the table.
 The bill failed to pass the House and Senate, but it’s likely legislators will continue to support and sponsor similar bills.